anavaleroredondo-dev/real-estate-price-predictor/README.md

 # real-estate-price-predictor
-Real state price predictor using lineal regression in Python
+Real state price predictor using linear regression in Python